JoelPendleton/QDot-Detector/README.md

 4. Once you are inside your EC2 instance, clone this repository.

+### Docker Container

+After you have setup your AWS instance execute the following
+    ```
+    docker run --gpus all -it -v /home/ubuntu/qdot-detector/:/workspace/qdot-detector -p 6007:6007 yangxue2docker/py3-tf1.15.2-nv-torch1.8.0-cuda11:v1.0
+    ```
+    This downloads the docker container and starts it.

+ You may find the following commands useful

+    ```
+    1. To see the IDs of all of the containers you have created (currently running or not): docker ps -aq
+    2. To see the current running containers: docker container ls
+    3. To attach to a container: docker attach [container-id]
+    4. To start a container that has stopped running type: docker start [container-id]
+    5. To exit a container without stopping it press CTRL+p then CTRL+q

+    ```

 ### Trained weights
 1. Please download trained models by this project, then put them to $PATH_ROOT/output/pretained_weights.
 2. To get the weights for the R2CNN architecture, navigate to $PATH_ROOT/output and simply execute